Identifiability of interaction kernels in mean-field equations of interacting particles: Introduction

-This study show that the identifiability is universal for mean-field equations and for systems with $N$ interacting particles (which are SDEs) \cite{LLMTZ21}.
-The key is the probabilistic loss functional from the likelihood.
-There are two technical differences: multiple-trajectory data are necessary for the SDEs (without using ergodicity) and a slightly more flexible lower bound with a factor $\frac{-1}{N-2}$ (see \cite[Proposition 2.1]{LLMTZ21}).
-However, as both N and the number of trajectories go to infinity, the identifiability in \cite{LLMTZ21} agrees with the identifiability for mean-field equations in this study.

-A key feature in our identifiability theory is that the RKHSs and their reproducing kernels are intrinsic to the system and are data-adaptive.
-This is different from the widely-used kernel regression techniques \cite{FY03,rasmussen2003gaussian} where pre-selected parametric kernels are fitted to data.
-These intrinsic RKHSs invite further study to reveal the structure of the interaction kernels and applications for system classifications.
-Also, they invite future study of nonparametric regression for functions hidden inside a linear functional, when the data consists of outputs of the functional instead of the values of the function.
+Furthermore, the identifiability theory introduces adaptive RKHSs for regularization.
+They are different from the widely-used kernel regression \cite{FY03,rasmussen2003gaussian,MaestraHoffman22} or RKHS regularization \cite{cucker2007learning}, where the reproducing kernels are pre-selected.
+They invite further study on data-adaptive regularization strategies for ill-posed statistical learning and inverse problems \cite{LLA22}.

 The exposition in our manuscript proceeds as follows.
-In Section \ref{sec:mainResults}, we provide a mathematical definition of identifiability and describe of the main results.
-Section \ref{sec:radial} proves identifiability for radial interaction kernels and Section \ref{sect:general} extends the results to general non-radial cases.
+In Section \ref{sec:mainResults}, we define identifiability and introduce the main results.
+Section \ref{sec:radial} studies identifiability for radial kernels and Section \ref{sect:general} extends the results to general non-radial kernels.
 We discuss in Section \ref{sec:comput} the implications of identifiability to computational practice.
 Appendix \ref{sec:appendix} provides a brief review of positive definite functions and reproducing kernel Hilbert spaces.